lowji194/AdsBlock-Filter/Filer_Path/README-EN.md

 ---
 # **🔥Ad Block Filter By Lợi Nguyễn🔥**

 This is an advanced ad filter developed by **Nguyễn Thế Lợi**.
-This filter is designed to help block ads and improve the browsing experience[...]
+This filter is designed to help block ads and improve your web browsing experience.

 ---